amrik220/BirdStrikeAnalysis/README.md

 # BirdStrikesAnalysis
- Analyzing Collisions between Birds and Aircraft in United States (FAA Wildlife Strike Database, from Jan-1990 to Apr-2020)
+ Analysis and visualisation of bird strikes in USA from Jan-1990 to Apr-2020